KJWilliamson/favorite-cocktail/README.md

-# favorite-cocktail
+## Cocktail web app built with HTML, CSS, and Javascript.

-# Built with HTML, CSS, and Javascript
+* The user will enter a cocktail.
+Get a cocktail name, photo, and instructions

 https://favorite-cocktail.netlify.app/